psbleep/pod-store/README.md

 By default podcast episodes will be downloaded to e.g. `/home/<username>/Podcasts/<podcast-name>/<001-episode-title>.mp3`.
 See the configuration section for how to adjust the download path.

 Sometimes you may want to mark an episode as being not-new without actually downloading it.
-Do that using the `mark` command.
+Do that using the `mark-as-old` command.
 By default you will interactively choose which episodes to mark, or you can bulk-mark all episodes.
 Either of these strategies can be applied to _all_ new episodes, or just the episodes of a specific podcast:

     pod mark-as-old
     pod mark-as-old --bulk

     pod mark-as-old -p podcast-name
-    pod mark-as-old --bulk -p podcast-name

-The reverse can be accomplished as well, if you want to download episodes that have been previously marked as "old":
+The reverse can be accomplished as well, if you want to download episodes that have been previously marked as "old".
+All the same command options apply:

     pod mark-as-new
-    pod mark-as-new --bulk

-    pod mark-as-new -p podcast-name
-    pod mark-as-new --bulk -p podcast-name

 Rename a podcast in the store: